 Individual investors often hold the impression that the world's richest, most successful investors have their fingers on the pulse of virtually every factoid in the financial world every minute of the day.
-They visualize a scene where that person is conducting a symphony of resources, utilizing an in-house research team, getting instant messages from expensive financial news agencies, phones abuzz with insider tips – something akin to the 'Gordon Gecko' character in the 1980s Wall Street movie, with the protagonist making rapid-fire decisions and barking trade orders to obsequious manservants from his penthouse office.
+They visualize a scene where that person is conducting a symphony of resources, utilizing a research team, getting instant messages from expensive financial news agencies, phones abuzz with insider tips and ideas – something akin to the 'Gordon Gecko' character in the iconic, 1980s movie Wall Street, with the protagonist making rapid-fire decisions and barking trade orders to obsequious manservants in his sprawling penthouse office.

-In fact, that scene is a highly glamorized way that some professional investors operated long ago.
-To be a discretionary investor implied the necessity of being aware of the most important factors that could affect each of the stocks in your portfolio(s).
-For any given company, that meant perhaps a dozens different key factors that could affect a company's business prospects.
-And imagine if you had a diversified portfolio of 20 or 50 stocks!
+In fact, that scene is highly glamorized way that a few, high-rolling, professional investors operated long ago.
+To be a successful discretionary investor implied the necessity of being aware of the most important factors that could affect each of the stocks in your portfolio(s).
+For any given company, that meant perhaps dozens of different factors that could affect a company's business prospects and stock-price.
+And imagine if you had a well-diversified portfolio of 20 or 50 stocks!

-Bad decisions naturally increase when matters of money are involved because decision-makers are consciously or unconsciously swayed by a number of money-related human emotional biases.
-There is even a well-developed field of study for these money-related errors, called "Behavioral Economics."
+Bad decisions naturally increase when matters of money are involved because decision-makers are both consciously and unconsciously swayed by a number of money-related human emotional biases.
+There is even a well-developed field of study for these money-related, human errors, called "Behavioral Economics."
 For this reason, today's highly successful investors systematically remove themselves as much as possible from the investment decision-making process.

 Many prosperous investors correctly reason that the fewer investment decisions they have to make, the fewer potential money-losing mistakes will be made.
 Savvy investors also know that even if they are able to consciously avoid a smorgasbord of easily identified miscues, their subconscious will often affect their decisions in ways they may not even realize until much later.
-For this reason, successful investors try to minimize the hands-on decisions and will maintain an emotional distance from their trades.
+For this reason, today's most successful investors try to minimize their hands-on, discretionary decisions as much as possible, and maintain an emotional distance from their positions.

 This approach often uses a 'systematic' or 'quantitative' investment method – in which a computer is programmed to sift through thousands of data points and make the tough investments decisions for you.
 These decisions are based on sophisticated programming that typically has had thousands of man hours devoted to its construction and optimization.